swarnabese12/swarnabese12/README.md

 - __MongoDB__: Managing data with a flexible and scalable database solution.

+- __Solana__: Developing decentralized applications (dApps) and working with blockchain technology for secure and high-performance systems.

+- __Anchor__: Simplifying Solana smart contract development with Rust and Anchor framework to build robust, efficient, and secure on-chain programs.

+- __Rust__: Writing high-performance, memory-safe smart contracts for Solana blockchain development.

-🌱 I'm constantly learning and exploring new technologies to expand my skill set.
+🌱 I'm constantly learning and exploring new technologies in web2 and web3 to expand my skill set.

 🚀 Check out my projects and feel free to reach out for collaboration or just to connect!